The language of home building

 Initial deposit – a deposit is an amount that you put down with the bank as you take out a mortgage.
 This can be anywhere from 5% of the purchase price or more.
 Find out more about deposits here.

 Interest rate – the amount charged, as a percentage on top of the value of the loan, that is paid to the lender.

-Liveability index – a report produced by Stockland that profiles how liveable our communities are and how they compare to the rest of Australia.
-To find out more about the liveability index, click here.
+Stockland Liveability Index – a report produced by Stockland that profiles how liveable our communities are and how they compare to the rest of Australia.
+To find out more about the Liveability Index, click here.

 Lot size – a reference to the size (generally in square metres) of a piece of land.